Codecademy/docs/content/c/concepts/arrays/arrays.md

 ---
-Title: 'Arrays'
+Title: "Arrays"
-Description: 'In the C language, an array is a list of values, with a fixed length.
+Description: "In the C language, an array is a list of values, with a fixed length.
 Being able to store multiple pieces of related information in the same structure is very useful when writing C programs.
-The syntax for declaring an array is first specify the data type, then a descriptive array name, followed by square brackets surrounding the arrays length (number of items): pseudo type name[length];  To declare an int array named grades with a length of 6:'
+The syntax for declaring an array is first specify the data type, then a descriptive array name, followed by square brackets surrounding the arrays length (number of items): pseudo type name[length];  To declare an int array named grades with a length of 6:"
 Subjects:
-  - 'Code Foundations'
+  - "Code Foundations"
-  - 'Computer Science'
+  - "Computer Science"
 Tags:
-  - 'Arrays'
+  - "Arrays"
-  - 'Lists'
+  - "Lists"
-  - 'Variable Types'
+  - "Variable Types"
 CatalogContent:
-  - 'learn-c'
+  - "learn-c"
-  - 'paths/computer-science'
+  - "paths/computer-science"
 ---

 In the C language, an array is a list of values, with a fixed length.